 If you’re prepared to put in a long day, it’s possible to visit Canberra from Sydney without staying overnight.
 Driving time to and from the nation’s capital is three hours each way.
 Book a Canberra day tour from Sydney or self-drive.
 If you do the latter, break the journey at Marulan and enjoy a delicious cake and coffee at the Meridian Café.

 If you’re car-less in the capital, the Tourist Route bus (number 81/981) is a great service that will take you to many of the city’s major attractions, including Parliament House, the National Arboretum and the acclaimed Australian War Memorial.
-Of course, these can all be accessed by car as well, with ample parking at each location.
+Of course, these can all be accessed by car as well, and there’s ample parking at each location.

 Top Sydney scenic day tours and trips: Visit Canberra.
 Image Bigstock